liam2/liam2/doc/usersguide/source/processes.rst

 The "unusual individuals" are relative to an implicit distance which is defined by the score.
 That method defines the difficulty to match someone in set 1 by how far he or she is from the center of set2 according to the score.

+An optional parameter *pool_size* can set an slightly different process of matching.
+If a positive integer is entered, the best match for an individual of set 1 won't be searched in all remaining set 2 but in a random subset of size pool_size.
+That way sounds closer to "reality" where usually people doesn't meet every one in the "market".
+When there is less the remaining number of candidates in the set 2 is lower than pool_size, the match is looked for among all set 2.

 The matching function returns the identification number of the matched individual for individuals which were matched, -1 for others.